hustcer/nushell.github.io/.ebook-pub/commands/seq_date.md

 ## Examples

-print the next 10 days in YYYY-MM-DD format with newline separator
+Return a list of the next 10 days in the YYYY-MM-DD format

 ```bash
 > seq date --days 10
 ```

-print the previous 10 days in YYYY-MM-DD format with newline separator
+Return the previous 10 days in the YYYY-MM-DD format

 ```bash
 > seq date --days 10 --reverse
 ```

-print the previous 10 days starting today in MM/DD/YYYY format with newline separator
+Return the previous 10 days, starting today, in the MM/DD/YYYY format

 ```bash
 > seq date --days 10 -o '%m/%d/%Y' --reverse
 ```

-print the first 10 days in January, 2020
+Return the first 10 days in January, 2020

 ```bash
 > seq date --begin-date '2020-01-01' --end-date '2020-01-10'